-When you pass the Written Road Rules Test, your learner licence is issued for 3 years or until you get your Red Ps (provisional P1 licence) or Green Ps (provisional P2 licence).
-Your learner licence can be renewed after 3 years, with your Written Road Rules Test pass mark valid for 5 years.
+When you pass PrepL or the Written Road Rules Test, your learner licence is issued for 3 years or until you get your Red Ps (provisional P1 licence) or Green Ps (provisional P2 licence).
+Your learner licence can be renewed after 3 years, with your PrepL or Written Road Rules Test pass mark valid for 5 years.

 In addition to following the road rules like all road users should, there are specific rules associated with a learner licence.
 Disobeying these additional rules could result in heavy fines or loss of licence.